jschaf/b2/til/2020-10-09-mathematica-linear-regression.md

     (* {21.9172, 26.8175} *)
     ```

-    Or, with a small number of observations $m$ such that:
+    Or, with a few observations $m$ such that:

     $$
       s_{\hat y_p} = s_e \left(